E017 The Zodiac and 27 Nakshatras: An Astronomical Perspective – Part 1 – Universe

-Our ancient astrologers possessed sound astronomical knowledge.
+Our ancient astrologers possessed sound astronomical knowledge about universe.
 They were knowledgeable to identify key nakshatras, planets and their positions, Rasi that is arising on eastern horizon without the help of Ephemeris on any given day.
 Majority of current generation astrologers lack those observational and recognition skills and their knowledge of astronomy is mostly hear-say in nature.
 Without a strong footing on basic astronomy, the level of conviction in one’s astrological assessment and predictions would be shallow.

 Astronomical accounts of the zodiac and nakshatras that are important to Indian astrologers are relatively old, scarce (especially in Tamil) and may not be easily available in public domain.
 Astronomers look at astrological zodiacs and stars differently than astrologers and did not bother to build the connection between those two.
 Many Astrologers lack astronomy domain knowledge and tools to make those connections themselves.